Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Background

 \section{Background}

 This section provides a concise overview of importance sampling and GP regression.
 Let $\Theta \subset \R^d$ for some dimension $d$.
-Any probability distribution on $\Theta$ considered in this work is a Borel probability distribution and identified with the density with respect to the Lebesgue measure if it exists.
+Any probability distribution on $\Theta$ considered in this work is identified with the density with respect to the Lebesgue measure if it exists.